-A Linux kernel of 2.6 or later is required to use geometry requests, because this feature uses Linux cousets in its implementation.
+A Linux kernel of 2.6 or later is required to use geometry requests, because this feature uses Linux cpusets in its implementation.
 In order to use this feature, the cpuset directory has to be mounted.
-For more information on how to mount the cpuset directory, see Linux Cpuset Support on page 98.
-If the operating environment is suitable for geometry requests, configure TORQUE with the -enable-geometry-requests option.
+For more information on how to mount the cpuset directory, see Linux Cpuset Support.
+If the operating environment is suitable for geometry requests, configure Torque with the --enable-geometry-requests option.

-'''

 ./configure --prefix=/home/john/torque --enable-geometry-requests

-'''

-TORQUE is configured to install to /home/john/torque and to enable the geometry requests feature.
+Torque is configured to install to /home/john/torque and to enable the geometry requests feature.